evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 ```

-- The `queue_action` (**Line 30**) method takes an "Action dict" representing an action the combatant wants to perform next.
+- **Line 30**: The `queue_action` method takes an "Action dict" representing an action the combatant wants to perform next.
 It must be one of the keyed Actions added to the handler in the `action_classes` property (**Line 17**).
 We make no use of the `combatant` keyword argument since we already know that the combatant is `self.obj`.
 - **Line 43**: We simply store the given action dict in the Attribute `action_dict` on the handler.
 Simple and effective!
 - **Line 44**: When you enter e.g. `attack`, you expect in this type of combat to see the `attack` command repeat automatically even if you don't enter anything more.
-To this end we are looking for a new key in action dicts, indicating that this action should _repeat_ with a certain rate (dt, given in seconds).
+To this end we are looking for a new key in action dicts, indicating that this action should _repeat_ with a certain rate (`dt`, given in seconds).
 We make this compatible with all action dicts by simply assuming it's zero if not specified.

-- [evennia.utils.utils.repeat](evennia.utils.utils.repeat) and [evennia.utils.utils.unrepeat](evennia.utils.utils.unrepeat) are convenient shortcuts to the [TickerHandler](../../../Components/TickerHandler.md).
+ [evennia.utils.utils.repeat](evennia.utils.utils.repeat) and [evennia.utils.utils.unrepeat](evennia.utils.utils.unrepeat) are convenient shortcuts to the [TickerHandler](../../../Components/TickerHandler.md).
 You tell `repeat` to call a given method/function at a certain rate.
 What you get back is a reference that you can then later use to 'un-repeat' (stop the repeating) later.
-We make sure to store this reference (we don't care exactly how it looks, just that we need to store it) in `the current_ticket_ref` Attribute.
+We make sure to store this reference (we don't care exactly how it looks, just that we need to store it) in `the current_ticket_ref` Attribute (**Line 26**).

 - **Line 48**: Whenever we queue a new action (it may replace an existing one) we must make sure to kill (un-repeat) any old repeats that are ongoing.
 Otherwise we would get old actions firing over and over and new ones starting alongside them.
 - **Line 49**: If `dt` is set, we call `repeat` to set up a new repeat action at the given rate.
 We store this new reference.
 After `dt` seconds, the `.execute_next_action` method will fire (we'll create that in the next section).